Requesting compensation from the municipality

 In the case of compensation, the municipality is not obliged to make a decision within a certain period of time.

 Do you disagree with the municipality's decision?
-Then you can file an objection.
-With this you let the municipality know why you disagree with the decision.
-Do this within 6 weeks.
-The municipality will review your application and make a new decision.
+Then you can lodge an objection.
+This allows you to let the municipality know why you disagree with the decision.
+You must do this within six weeks.
+The municipality will then review your application and make a new decision.

-After that, do you still disagree with the municipality's decision?
-Then you can ask the court whether the municipality made a good decision.
-This is called "lodging an appeal.
+If you still disagree with the municipality's decision, you can ask the court to review whether the municipality made the right decision.
+This is called 'appealing'.